 In 2010, Attorney Joseph G. Lauber established Lauber Municipal Law, LLC, for the sole purpose of serving local governmental entities of all types and sizes.
 Joe Lauber has dedicated his entire career to the representation of municipal clients—he has excelled in his practice as a public law attorney starting with “big firm” experience in the public law practice group at one of Kansas City’s largest law firms, then a practice focused exclusively on Missouri economic development law at the region’s busiest bond firm, before returning to a general municipal practice at a boutique municipal law firm in the Kansas City metro area.
-In 2014 and 2015, Joe expanded the firm hiring additional municipal attorneys.
-Now that the firm has expanded, Joe has ensured that his employees also have deep experience and a complete focus on municipal law.
+Since 2010, the firm has grown exponentially, with the addition of four attorneys and an office in mid-Missouri.
+With the firm’s expansion, Joe has ensured that his employees also have deep experience and a complete focus on municipal law.
 Our goal at Lauber Municipal Law, LLC, is to meld our previous experience together to provide a high-quality “big firm” work product, while providing the flexibility, personal responsiveness, and cost effectiveness of a small firm.

 At Lauber Municipal Law, we completely understand public entities’ needs to obtain the most effective representation possible while considering the fact that these services are compensated from a budget made up of public funds.
 As our firm’s motto indicates, we are proud to serve those who serve others—and our sincere desire is to make that job easier, more informed, and less stressful for the elected officials and administrative staffs of these entities.
 We sincerely believe that the fact that we have devoted our entire practice to municipal law is one of our greatest strengths.
 This means that if selected by the City, even at times when we are not specifically representing the City, we are typically assisting other clients with issues that may later arise with respect to the City’s business.
 Our time away from City issues is not spent handling personal injury cases or providing estate planning advice.
 That is how our clients benefit from the synergy of our focused practice—municipal law is what we do.